 According to Energias Market Research – a provider of in-depth market analysis – cannabis is on the rise with an expected global growth rate of 19.1% from 2018 to 2024.
-In numbers, it will significantly increase, from US$ 8.28 billion in 2017 to US$ 28.07 billion in 2024.
-This is driven by several factors, including global recognition of the medical benefits (where research has shown medicinal purposes of cannabis can offer medical solutions for patients with epilepsy and multiple sclerosis) and an increased social acceptance of the infamous plant.
+In numbers, it will significantly increase, from US$8.28 billion in 2017 to US$28.07 billion in 2024.
+This is driven by several factors, including global recognition of its potential uses and an increased social acceptance of the plant.

 In the United States, there are already 28 states which have approved the use of cannabis for medical purposes.
 In the same vein, Canada also recently changed its laws on cannabis.

 Recently in Peru, there have been discussions regarding changes in legislation relating to this sector, potentially unlocking exciting opportunities for North American and European cannabis companies, entrepreneurs, and experts, looking to take advantage of an ideal cultivation climate and economic labour costs.

 Investment Opportunties – National Cannabis Debate in Peru